CageCode/World-Food-Ecosystems/practical4/intro.md

-# Welcome to the 3rd practical.
+# Welcome to the 4th practical.

-In this practical we will be using a combination of Google Earth Engine and R to understand biodiversity patterns.
-It is essential that you found your way trough the [earlier practicals](../) as these practical sessions intentionally have an increasing complexity.
+In this practical we will look at the amazing patterns and relationships between our abiotic and biotic world.
+We will use geodiversity as a composite measure for our abiotic world, which includes the variety of physical and chemical features of the Earth's surface.
+For our biotic world, we will focus on the richness and rarity of species, encompassing both the diversity and uniqueness of life forms present in an ecosystem.

-Start by creating a new script in Google Earth Engine: Click on *NEW* at the top-left of GEE and choose *file*, give it an appropriate name like: *prac3_biodiversity*.
+Let's delve into the interactions between these two realms, start by creating a new script in Google Earth Engine: Click on *NEW* at the top-left of GEE and choose *file*, give it an appropriate name like: *prac4_geodiversity*.

 <br />